• Visualization of Food Campus Berlin with Teltow Canal, Brain City Berlin

 For now, the Food Campus Berlin only exists virtually: Through the Food Campus Digital platform, scientists can exchange ideas about the future of food with experts in the field of economics and other areas, discuss trends and evaluate and devise solutions for future food systems.
 The platform focusses on information sharing, knowledge transfer, further education and building skills and synergies.
 Events such as webinars, web talks and an online magazine co-curated by the community provide food for thought and promote the exchange of ideas.

 The Food Campus Digital was launched in March 2023.
 Meanwhile, the community has over 5,000 followers.
 At the same time, it is also the heart of an interdisciplinary Information Hub for the future of food, which will soon have a physical home along the Teltow Canal in Tempelhof-Schöneberg known as the Food Campus Berlin on premises measuring around 14,000 square metres.
-“We are currently planning to start building in spring 2024,” says Jörg Reuter, Managing Director of Artprojekt Nature & Nutrition GmbH and Head of Food Campus Berlin, who devised the project for property developer Artprojekt.
+“We are currently planning to start building in 2024,” says Jörg Reuter, Managing Director of Artprojekt Nature & Nutrition GmbH and Head of Food Campus Berlin, who devised the project for property developer Artprojekt.
 The Objective of the Food Campus team: To create a Science Park in the industrial Tempelhof-Ost region in which new concepts regarding the nature of food production can be devised.
 To encourage an ecosystem of start-ups, businesses and science that drive the transformation of food systems locally and digitally.

 “We are driven by the fact that the ecological limits of our planet have been transcended.
 The food industry is part of the problem but it can also be part of the solution,” explains Reuter on the basic principle of his Food Campus vision.
 “Food is having a negative impact on planetary limits at the moment.
 As a result, our global food system is responsible for 30 percent of greenhouse gases and 70 percent of biodiversity loss.
 We therefore need to transform the food and agricultural industry.
 In future, we will have to supply a greater number of people with healthy and sustainable food under increasingly difficult climatic conditions – by 2050 the global population will increase by two billion.”